Low-tech Restoration

 Research indicates that these methods can effectively increase vegetation productivity by 25% and keep plants greener longer, which results in greater resiliency against drought and climate variability.
 Low-tech structures include Zeedyk structures (media luna, one rock dam, zuni bowl, rock rundown and rock mulch) and Beaver Dam Analogs (BDA).

-An image shows a beaver dam analog, water is higher behind the dam and lower in the front.
+A beaver dam analog, water is higher behind the dam and lower in the front.

 Example of a beaver dam analog